CIOs in recent years have focused on delivering strategic value to the business and having the so-called seat at...

 Define the results

 Executives dream big, but often their ambitions don't come with specifics, said Shane Cragun, co-founding partner of SweetmanCragun, a global management consulting, training and coaching firm.
-He said CIOs who want to successfully execute on strategic visions need to delve into the details.
+He said CIOs who want to get better at executing strategies need to delve into the details.

 "CIOs need to know exactly what results the organization wants," he said.
 "You can't execute against something until you know the results you want."